Sylius/Sylius/docs/book/products/catalog_promotions.rst

 How the Catalog Promotions are applied?
 ---------------------------------------

-The Catalog Promotion application process utilises `Doctrine events <https://www.doctrine-project.org/projects/doctrine-orm/en/latest/reference/events.html>`_.
-When a new Promotion is created there is an event ``postPersist()`` in `CatalogPromotionEventListener <https://github.com/Sylius/Sylius/blob/master/src/Sylius/Bundle/CoreBundle/EventListener/CatalogPromotionEventListener.php>`_ that dispatches another ``CatalogPromotionUpdated`` event to event bus.
+The Catalog Promotion application process utilises `API Platform events <https://api-platform.com/docs/core/events/>`_ for an API. and `Resource events </book/architecture/events>`_ for UI.
+When a new Promotion is created or the existing one is edited there are services that listen on proper events and dispatch ``CatalogPromotionUpdated`` event to event bus.

 This event is handled by `CatalogPromotionUpdateListener <https://github.com/Sylius/Sylius/blob/master/src/Sylius/Bundle/CoreBundle/Listener/CatalogPromotionUpdateListener.php>`_ which resolves the appropriate ``CatalogPromotion``.
 With the needed data and configuration from ``CatalogPromotion`` we can now process the ``Product`` and ``ProductVariant`` entities.